sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 ---
-title: Rent a virtual number
+title: Get a virtual number
-excerpt: 'Learn how to rent, search and configure a virtual number using the Sinch Numbers API.'
+excerpt: 'Learn how to get, search and configure a virtual number using the Sinch Numbers API.'
 hidden: false
 ---

-## Rent a virtual number in the US
+## Get a virtual number in the US

-To rent a virtual number you first need to find a number that suites the needs for your application.
+To get a virtual number, you first need to find a number that suits the needs for your application.

 ### Search for a virtual number

-Search for virtual numbers that are available for you to rent.
-In this example you will search for any virtual US number.
+Search for virtual numbers that are available for you to get.
+In this example, you will search for any virtual US number.

 ```shell
 curl --request GET \